Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Design_Tutorials/01-Edge-KV260/step4.md

    - In the Explorer window double click the **vadd.prj** file to open it, change the **Active Build configuration** from **Emulation-SW** to **Hardware**.
    - Select **vadd_system** in Explorer window and Click **Build** icon in toolbar.

   The build task would take 10-30 minutes.
-When build completes, the build result is located in `vadd_system/Hardware/package/sd_card/` directory.
+When build completes, the build result is located in `vadd_system/Hardware/` directory.

-  - system.bit: PL bitstream including vadd kernel and platform components.
+  - package.build/package/system.bit: PL bitstream including vadd kernel and platform components.
-  - binary_container_1.xclbin: Acceleration binary container for XRT configuration.
+  - package/sd_card/binary_container_1.xclbin: Acceleration binary container for XRT configuration.
 It includes system.bit and metadata that describes the kernels.

   > Note: If you cannot see the **kv260_custom** platform we created, we can add it to platform list of New Project Wizard by selecting the add button and point to **kv260_custom_pkg/kv260_custom** directory.